physics-int/jIAPS/_posts/2015-07-24-iapsgransasso.markdown

 ### Neutrinos
 Low backgrounds offer as well a great chance to perform very fine measurements on highly elusive, though more easily detectable, particles, namely neutrinos: electrically neutral elementary particles, assumed to be massless within the Standard Model.

 Since their electrical charge is zero, one may well wonder whether neutrinos and antineutrinos are indeed the same particles.
-The question turns out to be all but trivial and may be rephrased as follows: is the neutrino a Dirac ($$ \nu \neq \bar{\nu}$$) or a Majorana ($$ \nu = \bar{\nu}$) particle?
+The question turns out to be all but trivial and may be rephrased as follows: is the neutrino a Dirac ($$ \nu \neq \bar{\nu}$$) or a Majorana ($$ \nu = \bar{\nu} $$) particle?
 In the latter case, one should be able to observe a particular double $$ \beta $$ decay, though a neutrinoless one, thus violating lepton number conservation: indeed the standard version of this decay, which is ordinarily detected, results in two $$ \beta $$ particles and two neutrinos<sup>1</sup>.

 Many experiments at LNGS aim at detecting such decay.
 One of those I'd like to mention, because of a minor detail that nonetheless surprised me: CUORE.
 Its inner shield, built to ensure a further protection from spurious radioactivity, is made of true Roman lead, 2000 years old, taken some years ago from a sunk ship in the Mediterranean Sea.
 Not exactly something you'd find at a hardware store.

 We said neutrinos are assumed to be massless, yet a peculiar phenomenon has been observed which proves that they do have mass.
 Like leptons (electrons, muons and taus), also neutrinos come in three species, or flavours: electronic, muonic and tau.
 Unlike leptons, neutrinos have a certain probability to "oscillate" between different flavours.
 This means that a neutrino which is born, say, electronic, after traveling for some time, may end up being detected as muonic.
 The existence of this phenomenon, labelled *neutrino oscillation*, guarantees that the mass difference between flavours is non-zero<sup>2</sup>.
-Neutrino oscillations have been studied at LNGS by OPERA, an experimental set-up now in the dismantling phase designed to measure neutrinos shot from CERN to Gran Sasso: just a few days ago, on June 16th, the OPERA spokesperson announced in a press conference the detection of the fifth ever tau neutrino in that beam, thus reaching a $$ 5\sigma$ confidence level for $$ \nu_{\mu} \to \nu_{\tau} $$ transitions [1]  in fact, $$ \nu_e \to \nu_{\mu}$$ transitions had already been confirmed.
+Neutrino oscillations have been studied at LNGS by OPERA, an experimental set-up now in the dismantling phase designed to measure neutrinos shot from CERN to Gran Sasso: just a few days ago, on June 16th, the OPERA spokesperson announced in a press conference the detection of the fifth ever tau neutrino in that beam, thus reaching a $$ 5\sigma $$ confidence level for $$ \nu_{\mu} \to \nu_{\tau} $$ transitions [1]  in fact, $$ \nu_e \to \nu_{\mu} $$ transitions had already been confirmed.

 In the late afternoon we moved to the underground facilities, by coach: the whole area can be easily reached from the nearby highway tunnel, a distinctive and very useful feature of the Gran Sasso labs.
 We were guided to see all the experiments mentioned above an many more.
 Overall a very impressive visit.